-During our recent trip to Singapore, I threw in the towel and decided to allow the little doctor fish (yes, that is their nickname) to have at it with my callouses at a fish spa.
+During a trip to Singapore, I threw in the towel and decided to allow the little doctor fish (yes, that is their nickname) to have at it with my callouses at a fish spa.
 Talk about natural exfoliation, right?

 What Are Doctor Fish